akamai/customersuccess-compute-workshop/README.md

-Chicago Linode Workshop
+Linode Site Failover Workshop
 ======================

 # About

-Package of template files, examples, and illustrations for the Chicago Linode Workshop.
+Package of template files, examples, and illustrations for the Linode Site Failover Workshop Exercise.

 # Contents